lomky/learning/notes/week_3_notes.md

 Now looks pretty nice, even in the smallest settings.
 Main page is now complete!

 ## Coding the Restaurant Menu Pages

 ### Lecture 37: Coding the Menu Categories

+With the front page done, let's review the navigation structure.

+Option to click on:

+ - menu at the top, or menu tile
+ - takes you to the Categories page, which lists out the menu categories.
+ - one of these is called specials, which is also linked on the front page
+ - this is just a specific menu category.

+Coding up the Categories Page.

+ - Easy way to start is to copy the index.
+   - the header and footer are the same, so easier to duplicate
+ - Wipe out the unrelated items.
+   - everything inside the `main-content` `div`.

+Ready to start!
+When you click on menu now you get a valid page, but no content.

+  - Tell the user where they are with an `h2`
+    - not `h1`, that's the name of the restaurant!
+    - give the `h2` a class of `text-center` to associate the right css
+    - and an `id` of `menu-categories-title`
+  - create another `div` with `text-center` with a reminder of the price changes for rice substitutions (based on the print menu)

+Header is good!
+Let's add a grid of tiles.

+  - let's create a `section`, class `row` for holding the tiles
+  - create a `div` for each grid cell
+  	- `a` with a link to the `single-category.html` that points to the category
+  	- inside that a `dic` of class `category-tile`
+  	- inside that an `img` with the picture `src` for the category, `width` & `height`, and an `alt` text.
+  	- and a `span` with the name of the category

+Content is now tehre, but styling isn't there yet.
+Create the rest of them by copying and pasting that `div` nine or so times (as many as there are categories)
+Now let's style it!
+Bootstrap classes:

+  - on the `div`s below the section, set the bootstraps `col-md-2`
+    - no, that doesn't look great.
+  - set it to `col-md-3` instead
+    - much better spacing

+Now into the stylesheet

+  - give `.category-tile` (the inner `div` inside the `a`)
+    - `position: relative`, a `border`, `overflow: hidden`, `width` and `height` of 200, and a `margin: 0 auto 15px auto`
+  - give `.category-tile span`:
+    - `position: absolute`, position at the bottom right, align it center and give it pretty styling, like the main page spans
+  - give `.category-tile:hover` a `box-shadow`
+  - give a sibling style: `#menu-categories-title + div` a `margin-bottom: 50px`
+    - separates the titles of the page and the subtitle a slight margin.

+Now the first row looks good, but the second is wonky - ah, we missed a `col-md-2` - change to `3`
+Now it all looks good in medium +, now what do we do with small and xsmall?
+Let's try `col-sm-4` and see what it looks like.
+Looking good!
+Set 'col-xs-6' Looks good!
+But we can actually get too small still!
+There is no bootstrap below `xs` in bootstrap, but we can make our own to set the stacking below a specific level.

+Inside the xxsmall `@media` we made before:

+  - create a class `.col-xxs-12`
+     - how do we define it?
+Just go see how Bootstrap defines `col-xs-12`!
+     - mimic what bootstrap does there.
+Might have multiple styling.
+     - keep everything, even if you don't know exactly why.
+  - and now set `col-xxs-12` on the `div`s

+Nice!
+4 -> 3 -> 2 -> 1!
+Now we are good enough for now - eventually we will set up those `div`s inside the section with js!

 ### Lecture 38: Coding the Single Menu Category Page

+Now we create the page for when you click on a category.
+Starts with the description, with a note, and then pairs of menu items (picture, name, desc).
+Looks like each item is actually a sub-grid, maybe 5col for the picture, 7col for the text!

+Before we continue - on teh menu page it would be nice to highlight the menu link at the top, showing we are there. give the menu link the class `active`

+Let's start again by copying the menu-categories page to get our header, footer, etc. Clear the `main-content` innards.

+ - give the page an `h2` with id `menu-categories-title` class `text-center`
+ - give a subsection with details about the category
+   - `div` class `text-center` with those details

+Cool, now the page loads with all the header and footer and a title

+let's create our grid.

+ - create a `section` with class `row` (remember `main-content` has our `container`)

+and the grid:

+  - `div` with class `menu-item-tile col-med-6`
+  - inside, create another `div class="row"`, because we want to subdivide it!
+    - `div class="col-sm-5"` - we want them to be adjacent until under small.
+      - `div class="menu-item-photo"`
+        - `div` of the item text
+          - `img` with the link, side, alt.
+      - `div class="menu-item-price"`
+        - $10.95 `span` pint
+        - $14.95 `span` quart
+          - `div class="menu-item-description col-sm-7"`
+        - `h3 class="menu-item-title"`
+        - `p class="menu-item-details"
+  - `hr class=visible-xs`

+Duplicate the tile so we can see how it looks.
+Content looks right - time to style!

+  - give the `.menu-item-tile` a `margin-bottom: 25px`
+  - give the `.menu-item-tile hr` a `width: 80%` - separates the items on the smallest screens
+  - give the `.menu-item-tile .menu-item-price` it's font-size and text-align
+  - give the `.menu-item-tile .menu-item-price span` a smaller font-size

+Price line looks pretty good.

+  - `.menu-item-photo` gets `position: relative`, a border and overflow: hidden. padding and margin, and a max-width
+  - `.menu-item-photo div` gets `position: absolute`, positioned bottomright, width: 80% a bacgrkound-color and text-align center.

+Oh, we moved the price down! add negative margin to the price styling.

+  - `.menu-item-descroption` gets some right padding of 30
+  - `h3.menu-item-title` gets a margin of 0 0 10px
+  - `.menu-item-details` gets a smaller font and italics

+Looks good in my browser - now test the responsive!
+Large good, medium good, small good, xsmall messes up!
+What is happening in the inspector?
+The photo stacking margins aren't working.
+Margin right is "-15px" instead of auto. and the text has no styling on it.
+head into the xsmall `@media` to change it.

+  - `.menu-item-photo` gets `margin-right: auto`
+  - `.menu-item-tile .menu-item-price` gets `text-align: center`
+  - `.menu-item-description` gets `text-align: center`

+Looks good in all the spaces!

+But, what do you do when the user content defies your design expectations?
+Let's add in more items, a half dozen or so.

+What happens when the description gets longer?
+Make the first item twice as long.
+Oh no, the rows don't move right.
+The third item got pushed right.
+How do we do with that?

+  1. Clip the description at a certain length
+    - not really a great plan
+  2. Tell the floats to clear out.
+    - bootstrap has this baked in with a special div

+Let's clear it on our large and medium screens.

+  - add the bootstrap `div class="clearfix visible-md-block visible-lg-block"` after every second tile

+That's it for the site layout!
+Next up we will be dynamically filling in the real content

 ### Lecture 39: Testing the Mobile Version on a Real Phone

+Before truly being 'done' with a site, you should test on a real phone.
+Scroll around, look at the content.
+Click the links.
+Click the menu.

+We do seem to be lacking a 'home' button.
+Would be nice to have on the mobile site.

+Would also be nice if the menu collapsed when you click outside it - that's done via Javascript - next lecture!

+Let's add the home button to the menu

+  - Go to the html, and add a new menu item.
+  - new `li` with class `visible-xs` and `active`
+    - `a` link
+      - `span` of home
+  - add it to the menu categories page as well, but not active
+  - ditto for single-category

+And voila!
+Now our view on mobile sites look great.